© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Aberystwyth Castle is a scheduled monument protected by Cadw under reference CD008.
 View the official record →

-Aberystwyth Castle is a medieval fortification situated on the Ceredigion coast, constructed in the early thirteenth century as part of the Norman expansion into Wales.
+Aberystwyth Castle is a medieval fortification constructed in the early thirteenth century on the Ceredigion coast of Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference CD008.

 Aberystwyth Castle dates from the medieval period, and is classified as a castle.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Aberystwyth Castle is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CD008.